Skip to content

 History of National Kid Inventors’ Day

-Kid Inventors’ day was created several years ago by people who wanted to celebrate the achievements of the youngest inventors as well as encourage more children to be creative.
+Kid Inventors’ Day (K.I.D.) was founded in the early 2000s by people who wanted to celebrate the achievements of the youngest inventors as well as encourage more children to be creative.

 Almost 200 years later, American teen Ryan Patterson also improved the lives of the disabled when he invented a glove with special sensors that translates the hand motions of American Sign Language into written words on a digital display.